valejojohnson/aws-eks/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) for more details.

 ### Explanation:
 - **Prerequisites**: Lists the necessary tools and permissions required to use the configuration.